Stuart Weitzman School of Design

 Bio

-Laia Mogas-Soldevila is an Assistant Professor of Graduate Architecture and Director of DumoLab Research at the Stuart Weitzman School of Design, University of Pennsylvania.
-Laia's research focuses on new sustainable material practices bridging science, engineering and the arts.
-Her broader pedagogy supports novel theory and applied methods understanding materials and materialization in architecture.
-She has built scholarship over the past ten years reconsidering matter as a fundamental design driver and partnering with scientists to redesign it towards unprecedented capabilities.
-Laia holds an interdisciplinary doctorate bridging materials science, biomedical engineering, and design from Tufts University School of Engineering, two master's degrees from the Massachusetts Institute of Technology, and is a licensed architect with a minor in Fine Arts by the Polytechnic University of Catalonia School of Architecture.
+She is an Assistant Professor of Graduate Architecture and Director of DumoLab Research at the Stuart Weitzman School of Design, University of Pennsylvania since 2022.
+Laia's research focuses on radically sustainable material practices across science, engineering, and design.
+Her pedagogy supports novel theory and applied methods understanding biomaterials and bio-based fabrication in product design and architecture.
+Over the past ten years while teaching at UPC, MIT, Cornell, and Penn, Laia has built scholarship reconsidering matter as a fundamental design driver and partnering with scientists to redesign it towards unprecedented environmental capabilities.

 Recent Press